zeekay/r2/README.md

 ## Uploading and Storing Files

-Upload files to R2 by generated upload urls.
+Upload files to R2 by generated upload URL or HTTP Action.

 ### Uploading files via upload URLs
 Arbitrarily large files can be uploaded directly to your backend using a generated upload URL.
 This requires the client to make 3 requests: